AVIXII/CodeChronicles/README.md

 This guide is a stepwise methodology to set up the environment for competitive programming which I followed on **Fedora 41 Workstation**.
 All related code files are in the **"Setup"** folder.

 ### **Step 1: Install Sublime Text 4**
 - Install **Sublime Text 4** on your system.
-You can follow the instructions for installation specific to Fedora.
+You can follow the instructions for installation specific to your system.

 ### **Step 2: Configure the Build System**
 - The **build system code** is available in **"build.txt"**.
 Use the following code in your Sublime Text build system: